vycke/cogwheel/docs/actions.md

 ## `send` action creator

-The `send(event)` action creator allows you to automatically fire a new (delayed) transition on entry of a state.
+The `send(event, delay?: number)` action creator allows you to automatically fire a new (delayed) transition on entry of a state.

 ```js
 import { send } from 'cogwheel';